Teccon1998/GenAIAssistant/README.md

 `Back-end/AI:`

 LangChain: A Python framework used for developing AI applications.
 It was employed to manage the interactions between the application and the various APIs, as well as to facilitate the decision-making process of the AI.

 OpenAI LLM: Used as the main Large Language Model (LLM) for generating responses and processing user prompts.
 It provides the core AI capabilities for analyzing resumes and generating personalized feedback.

-Data Management:
+`Data Management:`

 MongoDB: Used for database management, particularly for storing user data such as resumes and LinkedIn profiles.
 It ensures that data is securely stored and easily accessible for processing by the AI.

-Web Scraping and Data Retrieval:
+`Web Scraping and Data Retrieval:`

 ProxyCurl API: A tool used to scrape data from LinkedIn profiles and job postings.
-This API allowed the AI to gather necessary data to tailor resume suggestions accurately.
+This API allowed the AI to gather the necessary data to tailor resume suggestions accurately.

 Tavily Search Engine: Implemented to enable the chatbot to perform general web searches and retrieve relevant information from the internet as part of the data enrichment process.

 `Key Components:`